 Jealousy as Intolerance of Rivalry or Unfaithfulness

 All of us experience some sort of jealousy at work and with friends and so on.
 But in the West, we talk about a slightly different form of jealousy, which gives us more suffering.
-If you look up “suffering” in the dictionary it says it’s “intolerance of rivalry or of unfaithfulness.”
+If you look up “jealousy” in the dictionary, it says it’s “intolerance of rivalry or of unfaithfulness.”
 For example, we feel jealous if our partners flirt or spend a lot of time with others.
 There’s intolerance as if the other person is being unfaithful just wanting to be with someone else.
 There’s a rival.

 Another example we already mentioned was with the dog when a new baby arrives in the house.
 The baby is a rival for the attention of the master.
 The master is going to throw the bones to the baby and not the dog.
 Like jealousy as defined in Buddhism, this has an element of resentment, with the addition of a strong sense of insecurity and mistrust.